-The apparent spontaneity of the development of some of the key mutations that have been discussed here, N501Y and E484K, suggests that the virus could be experiencing convergent selection pressures around the globe, with the most transmissible forms out-competing their cousins.
+The apparent spontaneity of the development of some of the key mutations that have been discussed here suggests that the virus could be experiencing convergent selection pressures around the globe, with the most transmissible forms outcompeting their cousins.

-The current mutations of concern that may be aiding the spread of coronavirus are:
+The current mutations of concern that may be aiding the spread of coronavirus include:

-The D614G mutation is of B.1 lineage.
-It appeared in early 2020 and quickly spread across the world and became dominant.
+The D614G mutation is of B.1 lineage and appeared in early 2020.
+This mutation quickly spread across the world and became dominant.

 The D614G mutation is a missense mutation in which an altered single DNA base pair causes the substitution of aspartic acid (single-letter code: D) with glycine (single-letter code: G) in the protein that the mutated gene encodes.

 This mutation is present in several lineages including B.1.345, B.1.17, P.1, and B.1.1.529 variants.
 This mutation changes the amino acid asparagine (N) to tyrosine (Y) at position 501 in the RBD of the spike protein, which may allow SARS-CoV-2 strains with this mutation to have a greater binding affinity to the ACE2 receptor on host cells.

 This spike protein mutation has been found in several lineages and may aid the virus in avoiding some antibody types.
 In it, there is an exchange of glutamic acid with lysine at position 484.

 This spike protein mutation is also mutated at position 484, with the exception that the glutamic acid is substituted with glutamine.
 This mutation is thought to increase immune evasion and ACE2 binding.